The insider advice on this page is from one of Wendy’s Trusted Travel Experts for India: Sanjay Saxena of Nomadic Expeditions

 Best-value splurge hotels

-With new construction steeped in Indian architectural style and competitive rates at most properties, the Leela Group of hotels is set to challenge historic subcontinent mainstays Taj and Oberoi.
+With construction steeped in Indian architectural style and competitive rates at most properties, the Leela Group of hotels is challenging historic subcontinent mainstays Taj and Oberoi.
 The Leela Palace Udaipur, for instance, is built right on the shore of Lake Pichola, in the over-the-top style of latter-day maharajas.
 At this hotel and the Leela Palace New Delhi, the entry-level rooms are the best value.

 Dishes to try